mootable/hashmap/Readme.md

 2) Memory footprint will be a little larger, albeit will compress faster and more readily.
 3) The keys are now truly typed and unique, this means if you have written code that uses the graphemes fronting strings to hack the map, those will no longer work.

+If you want ordering use LinkedHashMap instead, which is a little slower, but guarentees order of insertion.

 This means you should only use the hashmap as hashmaps were intended, it is no longer a generic mapping implementation, and you may want to consider an alternate collection for different use cases.

 ### Choose your map wisely.